-Have students create dance compositions to accompany a piece of music with binary form.
-Ask students to listen to the music and describe how the different parts of the music make them feel; for example, scared, quiet or nervous.
+Have students create dance compositions to accompany a piece of music which can accommodate ternary form; for example, a rondo.
+Ask students to listen to the music and describe how the different parts of the music make them feel; for example, like a machine (mechanical) or like liquid (fluid).
 Keep track of the descriptions on the board.
 Ask students to brainstorm movement ideas they associate with the parts of the music.
-Encourage students by asking questions related to the elements of dance.
-For example, a quiet feeling might suggest slow (dynamics) gestures (actions), drawing large arcs through space.
-Nervousness might suggest short, sharp (dynamics) scurrying actions. constantly changing directions (space).
+Encourage students by asking. questions related to the elements of dance.
+For example, a "mechanical" feeling might suggest sharp (dynamics) angular (space) actions.
+"Fluid" might suggest whole body actions carving large arcs through space.
 Have students explore their movement ideas for each part of the music separately.
-Select some of the movements to create contrasting dance phrases.
-Have the students connect their dance phrases to create a dance composition with binary form.
+Select some of the movements to create dance phrases A and B. Connect the dance phrases together, ABA, to create a dance composition with ternary form.